jiang-junyao/DRCTdb/Reproduce case/README.md

 Will generate 2 seurat object (scRNA and scATAC) which contain peak-by-cell matrix and gene-by-cell matrix

-Convert scATAC seurat object to h5ad for python analysis.
+Then convert scATAC seurat object to h5ad for python analysis.

-Many package can finish this.
-We using [dior](https://github.com/JiekaiLab/scDIOR) here.
+Many package can done for this.
+We using [scdior](https://github.com/JiekaiLab/scDIOR) here.

 After the conversion, we load it with scanpy to make sure its integrality(For all dataset, your can see the code in 1.Data_format_normalization/rds2h5ad.ipynb)